chelsea6502/BeebEater/README.md

 # Future plans

-Some rough plans for future versions:
+Here's my rough plan for future versions:
-* Escape key support.
-Currently if you get stuck in a loop, you'll have to hardware reset.
-* Time-based commands using the 6522 VIA timers.
+ * v0.2 - Esc handling
+ * v0.2.1 - Properly working pasting from serial terminal
+ * v0.3 - TIME, TIME$, TIMER, WAIT commands
-* PS/2 Keyboard support.
+ * v0.4 - PS/2 Keyboard
-* LCD support
+ * v0.5 - LCD
-* SAVE/LOAD programs by sending/recieving raw data though serial.
+ * v1.0 - Bug fixes, code cleanup, optimisations.
+...after this, I have no more major plans!

+Feel free to suggest any other ideas to me.
+Note that I want to contain it to just the hardware that Ben Eater covers on his YouTube channel.

 # Special Thanks to…
  * **Ben Eater** - For inspiring me to get into computer hardware as a hobby!